ASO in the App Store vs Google Play - 7 Differences

 - For iOS apps, the subtitle (30 characters) appears underneath the app title in the search results, and underneath the screenshots on the app page.

-That means that the subtitle or short description serve a different purpose in terms of conversion rate optimization:
+That means that the subtitle or short description serve different purposes in terms of conversion rate optimization:

 - For iOS apps, as the subtitle appears in the search results, it should help explain to users what your app is about.
 Write a subtitle that differentiates your app from your competitors and convinces users to click through to your app page to learn more.